Monitoring (Prometheus)

 Persistent volume specification (

-) used by the Statefulset objects deployed.
+used by the Statefulset objects deployed.
 In my case volume claim from Longhorn. -

-Rules for filtering the Objects (
+Rules for filtering the Prometheus Operator Resources (

 PodMonitor